Maybe they want to have some fun

 Little Green Men about Four foot,

-, and they're smaller than a human.
-The degree of "little" varies widely; they may be only a head or so shorter than people, or they may be small enough to pick up in one hand.
+A formerly common depiction of aliens, now a Discredited Trope.
+They're green, they pilot Flying Saucers, and they're smaller than humans.
+The degree of "little" varies widely; they may be only a head or so shorter than humans, or they may be small enough to pick up in one hand.
 They commonly have antennae.

 - Roswell Little Green Man.